GenesysCloudBlueprints/react-app-with-genesys-cloud-sdk/blueprint/index.md

 ## Running Locally

 ### Download the repository containing the project files
-Go to the [repository](https://github.com/GenesysCloudBlueprints/react-app-with-genesys-cloud-sdk) and clone it to your machine.
+Go to the [React App With Genesys Cloud SDK](https://github.com/GenesysCloudBlueprints/react-app-with-genesys-cloud-sdk) repository and clone it to your machine.

 ```bash
 git clone https://github.com/GenesysCloudBlueprints/react-app-with-genesys-cloud-sdk.git